jnozzi/cocoadev.com/markdown/ReadAFilePieceByPiece.md

 ----

 Actually, that is NOT what copy on write is.
-General/CoW is when you get a read-only copy of a page which is read/write in the shadow page table so, when you fault on write access, the VM sub-system clones the page and maps the new copy for your process with read/write.
+CoW is when you get a read-only copy of a page which is read/write in the shadow page table so, when you fault on write access, the VM sub-system clones the page and maps the new copy for your process with read/write.
 This is used by fork, for example, so you get a copy of the address space without actually copying anything.
 If you had a copy on write file mapping, it specifically wouldn't be written back to the file since your write would actually go into the new copy which was not mapped back to the device.
 This kind of thing is sometimes use for mmap /dev/zero in case you want to allocate a huge chunk of zeroed memory and have it lazily faulted.

-That said (let me try to get back on topic since this page has nothing to do with General/CoW), a page fault is generally very cheap so mmap is generally the best way to do file I/O (in fact, some operating systems - AIX I seem to recall - implement all file I/O as memory mapped files since it is easy to do and then the VM sub-system will optimize the memory utilization properly for all types of memory.
+That said (let me try to get back on topic since this page has nothing to do with CoW), a page fault is generally very cheap so mmap is generally the best way to do file I/O (in fact, some operating systems - AIX I seem to recall - implement all file I/O as memory mapped files since it is easy to do and then the VM sub-system will optimize the memory utilization properly for all types of memory.
 The problem with mmap for files like this is that you require a contiguous chunk of vmem which isn't always available.
-In the case of 32-bit processes, this will generally become a problem between 1.5 and 3 General/GiB (depending on which OS - and less if you have already loaded lots of libraries or done other kinds of allocations).
+In the case of 32-bit processes, this will generally become a problem between 1.5 and 3 GiB (depending on which OS - and less if you have already loaded lots of libraries or done other kinds of allocations).

 ----
 So how would I go about this in a while-loop?
 The scenario is this: